 Well, now that you know about the different parts of Sikkim in detail, you can plan your visit accordingly.
 But then, for enjoying a hassle-free vacation, you need to be aware of some important information that comes in really handy.

-I would recommend you read my best and comprehensive solo travelogue on NorthEast India comprises of Darjeeling and North Sikkim.
+I would recommend you read our best and comprehensive solo travelogue on NorthEast India comprises of Darjeeling and North Sikkim.

 JOIN OUR TRAVEL COMMUNITY